University of São Paulo: Military dictatorship

 Students protesting against the military government in front of one of the university's buildings.

-During the 1970s and part of the 1980s, some critics believed that the USP underwent an intellectual dissection in terms of knowledge production and the quality of human resources.
+During the 1970s and part of the 1980s, some critics believed that USP underwent an intellectual dissection in terms of knowledge production and the quality of human resources.
 During the past decades, the university played an essential role in the discussion and dissemination of important political ideas that contributed to the democratization of the country, bringing together many leftist intellectuals (such as Florestan Fernandes, Boris Fausto, Paul Singer, Antonio Candido, Gioconda Mussolini among others).

-During the Brazilian dictatorship, a large number of professors from the USP were persecuted and even tortured – many were forced to leave the country.
+During the Brazilian dictatorship, a large number of professors from USP were persecuted and even tortured – many were forced to leave the country.
 This slowed down scientific production in Brazil.
 It also promoted a systematic increase in the total number of graduate vacancies, encouraged by the state government.

 The gap caused by the removal of teachers and students chased by the military regime was interrupted by the campaign of political amnesty in the early 1980s.
-Several units of the USP celebrated the return of their deposed professors, although many of them were rehired under different conditions (former full professors took new positions as assistant professors).
+Several units of USP celebrated the return of their deposed professors, although many of them were rehired under different conditions (former full professors took new positions as assistant professors).